Want to work with a full-stack software developer? Not before you know everything about the techies who call themselves full-stackers.

 Multitasking

-Full-stack developers will find themselves dealing with multiple tasks at once.
+Full-stack developers will often find themselves dealing with multiple tasks simultaneously.
 So you need to check how efficiently they deal with these types of tasks.

 Agile Development

 Other than accurate development, full-stack developers are also required to roll out applications quickly.
-So you need to assess his agility with different projects.
+So you need to assess their agility with different projects.

 Independence